 The Rosie Result is the conluding third book of the Rosie series by Graeme Simsion.
 The final part of the series sees eccentric genetics professor Don Tillman live with his eccentric son and along the way understand profound truths about himself.
 The book is an important look into how fragile the boundaries between different, special, and weird can be. (deutsch: Das Rosie Resultat)

-Ideas – where they come from, how they spread, and how they spread
+Ideas – where they come from, how they spread, and how they stick

 Contagious by Jonah Berger examines how ideas spread.
 If you need to make your ideas go viral, this books has some interesting findings.